rich-newman/typescript-analyzer-eslint-prettier/docs/setupvue.md

 ## Vue and Visual Studio Projects

-Visual Studio has a couple of Vue project templates:
+Visual Studio has several Vue project templates, of two basic types:

-1. 'Standalone JavaScript/TypeScript Vue Project'.
-This project template is only available in Visual Studio 2022.
+1. 'Standalone JavaScript Vue Project' and 'Standalone TypeScript Vue Project'.
+These project templates are only available in Visual Studio 2022.
 The project created here is Vue 3.
-2. 'Basic vue.js Web Application', using either JavaScript or TypeScript.
-This project template is available in Visual Studio 2017, 2019 and 2022.
-This creates a Vue 2 project.
-The latest and now default version of Vue is Vue 3.
+2. 'Basic vue.js Web Application'.
+These project templates available in Visual Studio 2017, 2019 and 2022, and in JavaScript or TypeScript versions, although there's no TypeScript version in Visual Studio 2022.
+All of these templates are different, but similar obviously.
+The JavaScript template in Visual Studio 2022 is Vue 3, and the rest are Vue 2.

+Enabling the TypeScript Analyzer for the Standalone JavaScript/TypeScript Vue Projects is relatively straightforward and is described below.

+The situation is more complex for Basic vue.js Web Applications.
+Setting up the TypeScript Analyzer for these project types is described on a [separate page](setupvuebasicwebapp.md).

 ## Standalone JavaScript/TypeScript Vue Project in Visual Studio 2022

 ### Using the Default Linting from a Terminal

-If you create a Standalone JavaScript/TypeScript Vue Project in Visual Studio 2022 then linting from a terminal window is set up for you as part of the project creation.
+If in Visual Studio 2022 you create a Standalone JavaScript Vue Project or a Standalone TypeScript Vue Project then linting from a terminal window is set up for you as part of the project creation.

 ESLint and the eslint-plugin-vue plugin are installed for you, and ESLint is configured via an 'eslintConfig' property in package.json.